Great Expectations: Second stage

-A week after his 23rd birthday, Pip learns that his benefactor is the convict he encountered in the churchyard, Abel Magwitch, who had been transported to New South Wales after being captured.
-He has become wealthy after gaining his freedom there, but cannot return to England on pain of death.
+A week after his 23rd birthday, Pip learns that his benefactor is the convict he encountered in the churchyard, Abel Magwitch.
+He had been transported to New South Wales after being captured.
+He has become wealthy after gaining his freedom there, but he cannot return to England on pain of death.
 However, he returns to see Pip, who was the motivation for all his success.

 Third stage

 A shocked Pip stops taking Magwitch's money, but devises a plan with Herbert to help him escape from England.
 Magwitch shares his past with Pip, and reveals that the escaped convict whom he fought in the churchyard was Compeyson, the fraudster who had deserted Miss Havisham.

 Pip returns to Satis House to visit Estella and meets Drummle, who has also come to see her and now has Orlick as his servant.
 Pip confronts Miss Havisham for misleading him about his benefactor, but she says she did it to annoy her relatives.
-Pip declares his love to Estella, who coldly tells him that she plans on marrying Drummle.
+Pip declares his love to Estella, who coldly tells him she plans to marry Drummle.
 A heartbroken Pip returns to London, where Wemmick warns him that Compeyson is looking for him.

 At Jaggers's house at dinner, Wemmick tells Pip how Jaggers acquired his maidservant, Molly, rescuing her from the gallows when she was accused of murder.
-A remorseful Miss Havisham tells Pip how she raised Estella to be unfeeling and heartless ever since Jaggers brought her in as an infant with no information on her parentage.
+A remorseful Miss Havisham tells Pip how she raised Estella to be unfeeling and heartless to men ever since Jaggers brought her to her as an infant with no information on her parentage.
 She also tells Pip that Estella is now married.
-She gives Pip money to pay for Herbert's position at Clarriker's, and asks for his forgiveness.
+She gives Pip money to pay for Herbert's position at Clarriker's and asks for his forgiveness.
 As Pip is about to leave, Miss Havisham's dress catches fire, and Pip injures himself in an unsuccessful attempt to save her.
-Realising that Estella is the daughter of Molly and Magwitch, Pip is discouraged by Jaggers from acting on his suspicions.
+Pip suspects that Estella is the daughter of Molly, the murderess, and Magwitch, but Pip is discouraged by Jaggers from acting on his suspicions.